This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For more severe cases of Klumpke palsy, when the nerve is torn instead of just stretched, a child may need surgery.
 Treatment is usually conservative, beginning with therapy and progressing to surgical intervention if there is inadequate improvement after three to six months.

-Surgery may then be the best option to repair or reconstruct nerves, transfer tendons for better muscle movement, remove scar tissue from damaged nerves, or even graft a new nerve to replace a damaged one entirely.
+Surgery may be the best option to repair or reconstruct nerves, transfer tendons for muscle movement, remove scar tissue from damaged nerves, or even graft a new nerve to replace a damaged one entirely.

 Most babies recover from Klumpke’s palsy.
 However, compared to nerve damage higher in the arm, those injuries that result in lower arm palsies are less likely to recover spontaneously.